Pgturn68/E-commerce-back-end/README.md

 e-commerce sites are big business and need skilled people to run and manage the backend keeping items in stock and priced correctly among many other things.

 # User Story:
-AS A manager at an internet retail company
+As a manager at an internet retail company
-I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other e-commerce companies
+I want a back end for my e-commerce website that uses the latest technologies So that my company can compete with other e-commerce companies